ahrm/sioyek-documentation/docs/source/usage.rst

 .. image:: images/combined.png

-- While a line is highlighted, you can press :code:`l` (:code:`overview_definition` command) to create an overview to the reference in current lien (for example if there is a :code:`Figure 2.3` in the current highlighted line, we create an overview to the figure location.
+- While a line is highlighted, you can press :code:`l` (:code:`overview_definition` command) to create an overview to the reference in current line (for example if there is a :code:`Figure 2.3` in the current highlighted line, we create an overview to the figure location.
 If there are multiple references in the same line, we use the first reference)
 - Similarly you can press :code:`]` (:code:`portal_to_definition`) and :code:`ctrl+]` (:code:`goto_definition`) to create a portal or jump to the definition.

 Search